 Slip And Fall At Work Settlement Calculator

-It is very difficult to give average slip and fall compensation amounts, as the answer to the question how much can I claim for a slip and fall?
+It is very difficult to give average slip and fall compensation amounts as the answer to the question how much can I claim for a slip and fall?
 Is that it depends on many factors, which are generally unique to each claim.
-Therefore, we present this table, based on the UK judicial guidelines, that shows possible compensation ranges and not average values, for a range of injuries.
+Therefore, we present this table, based on the UK judicial guidelines, that shows possible compensation ranges and not average values for a range of injuries and types of accidents.

 |Type of Injury?||How Severe?||Compensation||Information|